MatthewKandiah/calc/README.md

 Output: result of the arithmetic string, obeying proper order of operations

 Todo:
-- write some tests for the C solution and refactor
+- write a single pass evaluation solution in C, parse next token, use an operator precedence lookup table and cached previous operator to establish order of operations
+- repeat in another language